Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 This work presented \acl{HF}, a general and flexible sensor-fusion framework designed to work well on a wide set of platforms and systems.
-In contrast to earlier works, \acs{HF} allows the user to add delayed and out-of-order measurements without heuristic preprocessing or alignment by explicitly considering the corresponding reference $\Reference_i$ and sensor frame $\Sensor_i$ as part of a single optimization.
+Unlike earlier works, \acs{HF} allows the user to add measurements without heuristic preprocessing or alignment by explicitly considering the corresponding reference $\Reference_i$ and sensor frame $\Sensor_i$ as part of a single optimization.
 The presented large-scale real-world deployments and dynamic indoor applications demonstrate the flexibility and broad applicability of the problem formulation.
 These experiments highlight the importance of the contributions from \Cref{sec:intro} across different platforms and use cases.
 The corresponding framework, \acl{HF}, is the new default state estimator on multiple platforms and has been released to the community as a well-documented open-source framework with multiple examples.
-Future work might include introducing \ac{CT} estimation methods into the backend and/or an adaptive scheme for state creation based on the robot dynamics and/or the anticipated measurement arrival time.
+Future work might include introducing a random process for modeling the evolution of global states, \ac{CT} estimation methods into the backend, and/or an adaptive scheme for state creation based on the robot dynamics and/or the anticipated measurement arrival time.
 Moreover, the injection of \ac{ML}, either as a learned probabilistic prior in ill-posed situations or to filter measurement outliers, holds significant promise.\looseness=-1